Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution: Introduction

-When $\pi$ is cuspidal of level $0$ -- in particular $\pi$ is essentially tame -- Coniglio~\cite{Coniglio} gave a~ne\-ces\-sa\-ry and sufficient condition of distinction in terms of admissible pairs.
-Her proof is purely local, with no~as\-sump\-tion on the characteristic of $\F$, and does not use the disjunction theorem.
-(In fact, she~even~con\-si\-ders representations of level $0$ of inner forms of $\G$ whose local Jacquet-Langlands transfer~is cus\-pi\-dal).
+When $p\neq2$ and $\pi$ is cuspidal of level zero -- in particular $\pi$ is essentially tame -- Coniglio~\cite{Coniglio} gave a~neces\-sa\-ry and sufficient condition of distinction in terms of admissible pairs.
+Her proof~is purely local, and does not use the disjunction theorem.~(In~fact, she considers the more general case where $\GB$ is an inner form of $\GL_{n}$ over $\F_0$, and~repre\-sen\-ta\-tions of level zero of $\GB(\F)$ whose local Jacquet-Langlands transfer to $\GL_n(\F)$ is cus\-pi\-dal.)